-You can see your journey history by signing into your TfL online account or you can request a copy by calling Customer Services on 0343 222 1234 (TfL call charges).
-You can also view your last eight journeys and the transaction details at touch-screen ticket machines at Tube stations.
+You can see your journey history by signing into your TfL online account, via the TfL Oyster App or you can request a copy by calling Customer Services on 0343 222 1234 (TfL call charges).
+You can also use your Oyster card to view your last eight journeys and the transaction details at ticket machines at Tube stations.

 If you have an online account, you can also view and update the contact information we hold about you; as well as your contact preferences.

 For access to other personal information held by TfL about you, please see our Access your data page on how to do this.
 If you would like to unsubscribe from service or marketing messages, please use the link we include at the end of every email.
 You can also update your contact preferences within your online account - or by emailing firstname.lastname@example.org at any time.

 You also have a number of other information rights which include:

 It's likely that we'll need to update this statement from time to time, so check back here regularly to find out more.
 Your continued use of the site will mean that you accept those revisions.
 This page was last updated in August 2018.